-We will assist others and are interested in these data, but will not have capacity for a full-scale sampling and analyses on our PM and budget.
+We will assist others and are interested in these data, but will not have capacity for a full scale sampling and analyses on our PM and budget.
 Samples should be sorted as soon as possible and cryo vials should be frozen immediately in at -80°C. Larger macrozooplankton, fish samples and benthic samples should be stored in cryo zip bags.

-Energetics (1 g) & Protein:
+Energetics (5 g) & Protein:

-Macrozooplankton (predominantly krill, amphipods and pteropods) length is measured and large individuals are weighed and taken as single samples, whereas smaller individuals (<20mm) are pooled to reach 0.5-1g sample weight.
+Macrozooplankton (predominantly krill and amphipods) length is measured and individuals from same size class are pooled to reached 5g sample.
 Samples are wrapped in foil and put into a labelled Ziploc bag.
 Samples will later be analysed for calorie and protein content using bomb calorimetry and the Kjeldahl method, respectively.